 Sustained Effort / Long-term Responsibility

-The philosophy applied to develop our Quality Management System is based on CSA (Canadian Standard Association) standards.
+The Company's policy for the development of the Quality Management System is based on the requirements set by the ISO 9001 standard.
 As a general rule, it is part of INVAP policies to apply Environmental and Quality Management procedures to Engineering, Construction, Manufacturing, Assembling and Startup Operations.
 Since the company works with a project-oriented approach, each technological project has its own particular Environmental and Quality Management System, suited to special internal, contractual or product requirements or to the particular requirements of the country in which the product will be installed.

 According to the experience of INVAP, which covers a large number of projects implying very different technologies (nuclear, aerospace, petrochemical, automation, eolic energy, cobalt therapy equipment and more), it is necessary to assign different levels of quality to different items in a project, to achieve a reliable but yet flexible system at suitable costs.
 This way, systems and equipment with the highest qualification of safety and reliability also qualify for the highest Quality Management levels.
 Finally, by following documentation requirements at each level, it is possible to audit each one of the significant steps, even after work is complete.